- PDF doc

 If you have been sexually harassed, there are a number of options open to you.

-You can raise the issue directly with your harasser, if you feel comfortable doing so, or you may choose to talk to a trusted colleague or human resources manager in the workplace.
+You may choose to talk to a trusted colleague or human resources manager in your workplace.
 Alternatively, VEOHRC can help with advice, as well as free impartial conciliation services.
 You can contact VEOHRC on 1300 292 153.

 If you believe your workplace has systemic failings in creating and maintaining a safe and healthy workplace (including in relation to sexual harassment), you can seek further information or potentially refer the matter to Worksafe Victoria by calling 1800 136 089.